 What should I tell my doctor before using COPAXONE?
 Before you use COPAXONE, tell your doctor if you:

 - are pregnant or plan to become pregnant.
 It is not known if COPAXONE will harm your unborn baby. - are breastfeeding or plan to breastfeed.
-It is not known if COPAXONE passes into your breast milk, but any amount is expected to be low if it does.
+It is not known if COPAXONE passes into your breast milk.
 Talk to your doctor about the best way to feed your baby while using COPAXONE.